status-im/help.status.im/docs/en/your-profile-and-preferences/block-or-unblock-someone-in-status.md

     ### Step 2: Block the user

     1. Tap the profile photo of the user.
-    1. On the user's profile screen, tap :mobile-more-options: **More options** on the top.
+    1. From the top navigation, tap :mobile-more-options: **More options**.
     1. Tap :mobile-block: **Block User**.
     1. Tap **Block**.